camoverride/camoverride.github.io/_posts/2020-04-16-how-to-code.md

     print("Jared is sick :(")
 ~~~

-What's happening here is that some data is being defined, a logical operation is being performed on it, and some output is being produced.
+What's happening here is that some data is being defined (a list called `hospital_patients`), a logical operation is being performed on it (is Jared `in` that list?), and some output is being produced (`print` the answer to your computer screen).
 It doesn't matter if you don't understand anything that's written in the code block above, because each of these concepts will be defined in the following sections.

 When I teach you about Python, we'll explore various kinds of data and the different kinds of logic you can apply to it and the outputs you should expect: want to search a gigantic database to see whether your ex-boyfriend is in it?
 Want to automatically generate a story?
 Want to make a graph database of friends (Facebook)?
 Programming can do all these things once you've defined the data and logic in certain, very-specific ways.